List of mass spectrometry software

-Mass spectrometry software is software used for data acquisition, analysis, or representation in mass spectrometry.
+Mass spectrometry software is used for data acquisition, analysis, or representation in mass spectrometry.

 Proteomics software

 In protein mass spectrometry, tandem mass spectrometry (also known as MS/MS or MS2) experiments are used for protein/peptide identification.
 Peptide identification algorithms fall into two broad classes: database search and de novo search.
-The former search takes place against a database containing all amino acid sequences assumed to be present in the analyzed sample, whereas the latter infers peptide sequences without knowledge of genomic data.
+The former search takes place against a database containing all amino acid sequences assumed to be present in the analyzed sample.
+In contrast, the latter infers peptide sequences without knowledge of genomic data.